Yangju highway incident: Aftermath

 In the months following the incident, both the U.S. military and the South Korean government took actions to attempt to address the circumstances seen as having led to the deaths of the two schoolgirls.
 As of August 2002, the U.S. Army banned all armored vehicles of the type involved in the June 13 accident from civilian roads.
-In addition, the U.S. Army announced more than 20 additional measures to improve safety during training exercises, including improvements to the notification system used to communicate with community leaders about upcoming training exercises, the installation of additional mirrors on U.S. Army vehicles to improve driver visibility, and the retrofitting of additional intercom systems on U.S. military vehicles to allow for direct communication between drivers and vehicle commanders.
+The U.S. Army announced more than 20 additional measures to improve safety during training exercises, including improvements to the notification system used to communicate with community leaders about upcoming training exercises, the installation of additional mirrors on U.S. Army vehicles to improve driver visibility, and the retrofitting of additional intercom systems on U.S. military vehicles to allow for direct communication between drivers and vehicle commanders.

-Officials from Gyeonggi Province also took actions to address another issue seen to have contributed to the accident, inadequate transportation infrastructure.
+Officials from Gyeonggi Province took actions to address another issue seen to have contributed to the accident, inadequate transportation infrastructure.
 Reports indicated that one factor that may have contributed to the deaths of Shim Mi-son and Shin Hyo-sun, was the width and design of the roads in the area near their home village.
 Not only are roads in the area narrow, they do not always have space allocated along their periphery for pedestrians to use as walkways.
 Some have posited that this design contributes to the number of traffic accidents in South Korea in general.

 Given that the armored vehicles traveling in the convoy on June 13 are wider than both a typical passenger vehicle and than the lanes marked on most roads, and that the two girls were struck on the right-hand side of an uphill S-curve curving to the right, some reports posited that the design of the road where the accident occurred, and the width of the vehicles, the lanes on the road, and the road itself may have exacerbated the dangers already inherent when military vehicles operate within a civilian environment.

 As such, improvements were made to the road where the incident took place as part of a $94 million plan to improve more than 100 mi of roads throughout the province.
 A major focal point of the project was the completion of improvements to roads used by the 2nd Infantry Division.
-Officials focused on widening, straightening, and smoothing the roads, while also adding footpaths.
+Officials focused on widening, straightening, and smoothing the roads, while adding footpaths.
 Begun in December 2002, reports suggest the project was 85 percent complete as of February 2004 and set to be concluded by April 2004.
 While the South Korean national government spent almost $1 million to acquire the land necessary to widen several stretches of road, in some cases by 2–3 feet, with the cost of construction falling upon the Gyeonggi provincial government.

+The First Moranbong Middle School in Pyongyang, North Korea, declared Shin and Shim to be honorary students in 2003 as part of its Anti-American propaganda.